Biasca: Education

 In Biasca about 1,887 or (32.6%) of the population have completed non-mandatory upper secondary education, and 372 or (6.4%) have completed additional higher education (either university or a Fachhochschule).
 Of the 372 who completed tertiary schooling, 55.6% were Swiss men, 26.6% were Swiss women, 13.4% were non-Swiss men and 4.3% were non-Swiss women.

 In Biasca there were a total of 1,015 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Biasca there were 153 children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
 In the municipality, 309 students attended the standard primary schools and 8 students attended the special school.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There were 250 students in the two-year middle school and 6 in their pre-apprenticeship, while 94 students were in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
 There were 61 vocational students who were attending school full-time and 114 who attend part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There were 20 students in the professional program.

 As of 2000, there were 81 students in Biasca who came from another municipality, while 193 residents attended schools outside the municipality.

 Transport

 Biasca is served by the Biasca station, situated within the municipality.
 The station is on the Gotthard railway.

 Sport

-The HCB Ticino Rockets are the city's main team and play in the Swiss League (SL) as the affiliate of both HC Lugano and HC Ambrì-Piotta of the National League (NL).
+The HCB Ticino Rockets were the city's main team and play in the Swiss League (SL) as the affiliate of both HC Lugano and HC Ambrì-Piotta of the National League (NL).
 They play their home games in the 3,800-seat Raiffeisen BiascArena.